-- 3.5.1 Calculated Typical Energy Consumption (ETEC) for Desktop, Integrated Desktop, and Notebook Computers per Equation 1 shall be less than or equal to the maximum TEC requirement (ETEC MAX) per Equation 2, subject to the following requirements: - The Additional Internal Storage adder allowance (TECSTORAGE) shall be applied if there are more than one internal storage devices present in the product, in which case it shall only be applied once. - ii.
+- 3.5.1 Calculated Typical Energy Consumption (ETEC) for Desktop, Integrated Desktop, and Notebook Computers per Equation 1 shall be less than or equal to the maximum TEC requirement (ETEC\MAX) per Equation 2, subject to the following requirements: - The Additional Internal Storage adder allowance (TECSTORAGE) shall be applied if there are more than one internal storage devices present in the product, in which case it shall only be applied once. - ii.
 The Integrated Display adder allowance (TECINT\DISPLAY) applies only for Integrated Desktops and Notebooks and may be applied for each display.
-For Enhanced-performance Integrated Displays, the adder is calculated as presented in Table 7 and Equation 3. - iii.
-For a product to qualify for the Full Network Connectivity mode weightings, the following criteria shall be satisfied: - Products shall meet a non-proprietary Full Network Connectivity standard such as ECMA 393 or another standard that has been approved by EPA as meeting the goals of ENERGY STAR.
-Such approval must be in place prior to submittal of product data for qualification. - Products shall have the applied level of functionality enabled and configured by default upon shipment.
-If Full Network Connectivity features are not enabled by default, the system shall be tested and reported with Conventional TEC weightings. - Products shall be capable of Sleep Mode or alternative low power modes with power less than or equal to 10 watts.
+For Enhanced-performance Integrated Displays, the adder is calculated as presented in Table 9 and Equation 3. - iii.
+For a product to certify for the Full Network Connectivity mode weighting, one of the following sets of criteria shall be satisfied: - Option 1: - Products shall meet a non-proprietary Full Network Connectivity standard such as ECMA 393 or another standard that has been approved by EPA as meeting the goals of ENERGY STAR. - Products shall have the applied level of functionality enabled and configured by default upon shipment.